Bill Herchman

-William E. Herchman (March 10, 1933 – January 22, 2009) was an American football defensive tackle in the National Football League and American Football League.
+William E. Herchman (March 10, 1933 – January 22, 2009) was an American professional football defensive tackle in the National Football League (NFL) and American Football League (AFL).
 Herchman played for the San Francisco 49ers and Dallas Cowboys of the NFL, and the Houston Oilers of the AFL.
 His playing career ended prior to the merger of the two leagues in 1970.
-He played college football at Texas Technological College (now Texas Tech University).
+He played college football at Texas Technological College (now Texas Tech University) and was selected by the 49ers in the third round of the 1956 NFL draft.

-Early years
+Early life

 Herchman attended Vernon High School before moving on to Tyler Junior College.
 After his sophomore year he transferred to Texas Technological College.

 In 1997, he was inducted into the Tyler Junior College Circle of Honor.

 Professional career

 San Francisco 49ers

-Herchman was selected by the San Francisco 49ers in the third round (26th overall) of the 1956 NFL Draft.
+Herchman was selected by the San Francisco 49ers in the third round (26th overall) of the 1956 NFL draft.
 In 1957, he returned a 54-yard interception for a touchdown against the Chicago Bears.